TIBCOSoftware/tci-flogo/docs/content/building-extensions/getting-started/prerequisites/Create new category/Understanding of category/Extension/_index.md

 ## Contribution.json

-* The contributon.json place under category name and it contains `name` ,`version` and `description` of this contributions.
+* The contributon.json is placed under category name and it contains `name` ,`version` and `description` of these contributions.

 ## Layout and Widgets
 * Check out [Here](./layout-widgets) for extension Layout, supporting types and widgets